Tech Salaries in India 2026: Real Numbers by Role

 - Research the range.
 Use levels.fyi (filter to India), Glassdoor, and anonymous salary sharing communities on Reddit (r/developersIndia) and Grapevine.
 Know the realistic range for your role, experience, and company tier.

 - Have alternatives.
-The best negotiation leverage is another offer.
+Another offer is the single most powerful thing you can bring to a negotiation.
 Even if you strongly prefer one company, having a competing offer increases your power dramatically.
+Companies know this.
+Recruiters know this.
+Use it.

 - Know your bottom line.
 Decide the minimum acceptable offer before the conversation.
 Below that number, you walk away.
 Above it, you negotiate for more.
-Having a clear number prevents emotional decision-making.
+Having a clear number prevents emotional decision-making in the moment.

 During the Negotiation